Three Passes Trek Everest Cost- 3 Passes Trek Package

 Trip Overview

-Technically it is not much difficult crossing these passes but all these trails climb over 5000 meters so it is essential for proper acclimatization to reduce the effects of Acute Mountain Sickness (AMS).
-Here the suggested hiking program is designed for considering this major issue.
+Technically, it is not much difficult crossing these passes, but all these trails climb over 5000 meters, so it is essential for proper acclimatization to reduce the effects of Acute Mountain Sickness (AMS).
+Here, the suggested hiking program is designed to consider this major issue.

 Another remarkable feature of this adventurous journey is to be also at the Everest Base Camp, the foothill of the world’s tallest mountain, and to hike up Kalapathar as well as Gokyo Ri.
 Both of them are smaller peaks from where the awesome close-up view of Mount Everest and other towering peaks of the planet can be experienced.

-The beginning of the Everest High Pass trek is from Lukla after 40 minutes mountain flight from Kathmandu following the classic route of Phakding, Namche Bazaar then towards Dingboche.
-From here it branches off Chhukung Valley.
+The beginning of the Everest High Pass trek is from Lukla after 40 40-minute mountain flight, following the classic route of Phakding, Namche Bazaar, then towards Dingboche.
+From here it branches off to Chhukung Valley.
 Afterward, it rises with a climb to Kongma La Pass to Lobuche and Everest Base Camp.
 Trekking continues over Cho La Pass to Gokyo Lake, then crossing the Renjo La Pass it down to Thame.
-Subsequently following the classical trail it drops down to Lukla where this adventure trekking ends.
+Subsequently, following the classical trail, it drops down to Lukla, where this adventure trek ends.

-From Lukla its flight back to Kathmandu where with cultural sightseeing of world heritages declared by UNESCO followed by farewell dinner the overall program of this trip will be completed.
+From Lukla, its flight back to Kathmandu where with cultural sightseeing of world heritages declared by UNESCO, followed by a farewell dinner the overall program of this trip will be completed.

-In summary, the highlights of Everest Three Passes Trek with EBC are as below:
+In summary, the highlights of the Everest Three Passes Trek with EBC are as below:

 • Explore Namche Bazaar, the trade center of the Everest region and also the gateway to Everest Base Camp